JoeCaoV/ChangeYourFood/README.md

 Start the program by executing with python the file 'app.py'

+If you're using it for the first time, you'll need to import product to the database simply by clicking on 'Import Products' on the scrolling menu on the left-top side of the application, it may take a few seconds to operate.

 Then simply follow the instructions in the terminal it will lead you to find a product and suggest you a better alternative you can save it if you wish.
 Then you can consult every products saved.